Heart-Dragonsky/Java-FullStack/README.md

 # Java-FullStack
-A test project for experimenting with a java-based full stack application.
+A test project for experimenting with a java-based full stack application as a showcase and a practice grounds for what I learned as a developer.

 ## Goals
 - Java REST API backend built using Spring Framework